-"Sentinel Radio Alarm" "Karas Technical Services" "Intruder area one" "Sensor Battery low."
+"Sentinel Radio Alarm"

+"Karas Technical Services"

+"Intruder area one"

+"Sensor Battery low."

 This is 84 characters and no characters would be dropped.
 As you can see if your messages are too long or you have too many alarms going off at once you may have a message too long to send completely.
-So, if you are using multiple sensors with the potential for multiple sensor activations, remember keep your messages as short as possible to ensure complete transmission without dropped characters.
+So, if you are using multiple sensors with the potential for multiple sensor activations, remember to keep your messages as short as possible to ensure complete transmission without dropped characters.
 Although, usually only one or two alarm messages are sent at any one time.

 4.2.
-Authorized numbers = (filename) = AuthMess.txt
+Authorized numbers = (filename) = Authmess.txt

 These are authorization access numbers such as the following, (put the numbers of your authorized users in place of these examples).
 Only these phone numbers can access the Celbot via the Celbot cellular connection.
+Although you may use 7 digit phone numbers, it is recommended that you use complete numbers with country and area code.
 Each number has to contain at least 7 digits, preferably 11 digits, including the 1 before the area code.
-Although some cell systems do not include the 1, so you may have to delete it from your listed number.
+Some cell systems do not include the prefix such as 1, so you may have to delete it from your listed number.
 You may want to list the number both ways, as shown in the example list below.
 This insures any SMS messages or callers from a different cellular provider are recognized.
 Some phone numbers coming from different service providers may have a non-numeric prefix on them.
 Do not use any other characters than numbers.
 Any other characters will be ignored.
 Also, it is necessary to put a carriage return<ENTER> at the end of each number.
 Also, put an end statement at the end of the file as shown.
 If you do not, it may not check the last authorized number.
 You can have as many as eighteen authorized user numbers, but it is better to have as few as necessary on the list.